 While lowering the bar, do not touch your torso as it may make your workout ineffective.
-Keep your elbows at a 75o instead of a 90o to keep your forearms straight.
+Keep your elbows at 75o instead of 90o to keep your forearms straight.
 Align the bar, elbow, and forearms in a straight line, and it should be perpendicular to the ground from all angles.
 Follow this trajectory while keeping the movement of the bar under control.
 However, this does not mean that the motion should be slow.

 Press the weight bar diagonally originating from the mid-chest to above the shoulders.
 Since the area above the shoulders is the balance point, it will make your workout more comfortable.
 Flare your elbows outwards.
-Focus pushing your body against the bar instead of pushing the bar away from your body.
+Focus on pushing your body against the bar instead of pushing the bar away from your body.
 During the entire routine keep your butt on the bench.

 Maintain a lockout position with straight elbows.
 Push your back against the rack and lower it while keeping an upright position.